Robot Learning with Crash Constraints: Bayesian model for hybrid data and unknown constraint threshold

 where we have used the shorthand notation $g_i = g(\inx_i)$, $y_i = y(\inx_i)$, and $l_i = l(x_i)$, and $\varepsilon \sim \N{\varepsilon}{0,\varnoise}$.
 The observation model can be represented with a probabilistic likelihood

 where $H(z)$ is the Heaviside function, i.e., $H(z) = 1$, if $z \geq 0$, and $0$ otherwise.
-The likelihood \eqref{eq:lik} captures our knowledge about the latent constraint \footnote{The likelihood function \eqref{eq:lik} is an unnormalized density due to the presence of the Heaviside functions.
-Using unnormalized likelihood functions is common in the context of GP classification models \cite{bachoc2019gaussian,hernandez2014mind}.} : if $x_i$ is a failure, all we know about $g_i$ is that it takes any possible value above the threshold $\thres$, with all values $g_i\geq\thres$ being equally likely, but we never specify what that value is.
-If $x_i$ is successful, all the probability mass falls below $\thres$ for consistency, shaped as Gaussian noise centered at $g_i$.
+The likelihood \eqref{eq:lik} captures our knowledge about the latent constraint\footnote{The likelihood function \eqref{eq:lik} is an unnormalized density due to the presence of the Heaviside functions.
+Using unnormalized likelihood functions is common in the context of GP classification models \cite{bachoc2019gaussian,hernandez2014mind}.}: if $x_i$ is a failure ($l_i=0$), all we know about $g_i$ is that it takes any possible value above the threshold $\thres$, with all values $g_i\geq\thres$ being equally likely, but we never specify what that value is.
+To this end, the likelihood $p(y_i,l_i=0|g_i) = H(g_i-\thres)$ places all probability mass above the threshold $\thres$.
+On the contrary, if $x_i$ is successful ($l_i=1$), all the probability mass falls below $\thres$ for consistency, shaped as truncated Gaussian noise centered at $g_i$, i.e., $p(y_i,l_i=1|g_i)=H(\thres-g_i)\N{y_i}{g_i,\varnoise}$.

 Let the latent constraint be observed at locations $X=\{X_\text{s},X_\text{u}\}$, which entails both, successful $X_\text{s}=\left\lbrace x_i\right\rbrace_{i=1}^{\Ns}$ and failing controllers $X_\text{u}=\left\lbrace x_i\right\rbrace_{i=\Ns+1}^N$.
 The corresponding latent constraint values at $X_\text{s}$ and $X_\text{u}$ are $\fs=\left[g_1,g_2,\dots,g_{\Ns}\right]^\top$, and $\fu=\left[g_{\Ns+1},g_{\Ns+2},\dots,g_N\right]^\top$, respectively.
 The latent constraint values $\f = \left( \fs, \fu \right)$ induce observations grouped in the hybrid set of observations $\sobs = \left\lbrace y_i,l_i \right\rbrace_{i=1}^{\Ns} \cup \left\lbrace l_i \right\rbrace_{i={\Ns+1}}^N$, which contains both, discrete labels and real scalar values.
-We assume such observations to be independent and identically distributed , which allows the likelihood to factorize $p(\sobs|\f) = \prod_{i=1}^N p(y_i,l_i|g_i)$.
+We assume such observations to be independent and identically distributed, which allows the likelihood to factorize $p(\sobs|\f) = \prod_{i=1}^N p(y_i,l_i|g_i)$.
 Then, the likelihood over the data set $\sobs$ becomes